 All vaccinations include a comprehensive check-up with one of our veterinarians.
-We check the patient from nose to tail, and this is just as important as the vaccination as we can assess general health, and often pick up problems which aren’t obvious externally, such as heart issues.
+We check the patient from nose to tail, and this is just as important as the vaccination as we assess your pets general health.
+Your vet will often pick up problems which aren’t obvious externally, such as heart issues.
 The injection is very quick with a small needle, and the many patients don’t notice it at all.
-We always invite you to raise any concerns or questions you have had about your pet including preventative health care such as flea control, ongoing medical issues or medications, or behaviour.
+We always invite you to raise any concerns or questions you have had about your pet including preventative health care such as flea control, ongoing medical issues or medications, and behaviour.

 How many vaccinations does your pet need to have?

 Adult dogs and cats are generally vaccinated annually to maintain their immunity.

 Puppies and kittens undergo a course of 3 vaccinations at 6-8 weeks of age, 10-12 weeks of age, and 14-16 weeks of age.